m2lines/data-gallery/README.md

 cd _build/html
 python -m http.server
 ```
+You can then navigate to `http://localhost:8000` in your webbrowser to see the webpage.

 The build process can take a long time, so we have configured the setup to use [jupyter-cache](https://jupyter-cache.readthedocs.io/en/latest/).
 If you re-run the build command, it will only re-execute notebooks that have been changed.
 The cache files live in `_build/.jupyter_cache`.

 To check the status of the cache, run